Raccoon Eyes From Tanning – How To Fix And Prevent

 Types of Tanning Goggles

 A good pair of tanning goggles can help you prevent the prevalence of raccoon eyes.
-They either cover less area around the eye, or they can be repositioned to open up different areas to be tanned during your tanning session.
+They either cover less area around the eye or can be repositioned to open up different areas for tanning during your session.

 Strapped Goggles